amith0206/Tic-Tac-Toe/README.md

 ## Features

 - Interactive game board with touch input.
-- Alternating turns between players (X and O).
+- You can choose between the player and start your gaming.
 - Automatic detection of winning combinations.
 - Reset button to start a new game.